cantikapf/IR-study-companion/_chapters/012-modern-world-history/040-road-to-ww1.md

 slug: road-to-ww1
 title: The Road to the First World War
 abstract: This chapter will explain the background of the First World War
+simple_summary: "Why do countries sometimes fight?
+Imagine two kids who don't trust each other and start building pillow forts to protect themselves.
+This chapter explores why countries build armies, how they feel threatened, and what they do to stay safe from bullies."
 ---

 ## Introduction

-The path to World War I was paved by a complex web of factors that turned a regional dispute in the Balkans into a global conflagration.
+The path to **World **War** I was paved by a complex web of factors that turned a regional dispute in the Balkans into a global conflagration.
 Alliances, imperialism, militarism, nationalism, and industrialization all contributed to the tensions that exploded into full-scale war in 1914.
 The crisscrossing nature of European alliances meant that the assassination of Archduke Franz Ferdinand in Sarajevo triggered a domino effect, with the major powers drawn into the war through the defense pacts they had signed.
-The Great Powers of Europe, including Britain, France, Germany, Austria-Hungary and Russia, had been preparing for a large-scale war for years through massive military buildups and aggressive foreign policies aimed at expanding their colonial empires.
+The Great Powers of Europe, including Britain, France, **Germany**, Austria-Hungary and Russia, had been preparing for a large-scale war for years through massive military buildups and aggressive foreign policies aimed at expanding their colonial empires.
 The cultivation of strident nationalism by political elites further ratcheted up tensions between countries and created a population eager for war.
 New technologies like the machine gun and railroad heightened confidence in offensive battlefield strategies.
 Ultimately, the combination of these complex factors created a powder keg in Europe that was ignited by the spark of an assassination in 1914.

 ## Alliances